 Valentine’s presents from Amsterdam

-# – Buy flowers at the Amsterdam’s Flower Market – This is also a romantic way to step into Amsterdam’s history a bit.
+# – Buy flowers at Amsterdam’s Flower Market – This is also a romantic way to step into Amsterdam’s history a bit.
 Famous Amsterdam’s Flower market is there at least from the Dutch Golden Ages (17th Century).
 And it’s a place where Amsterdammers were buying flowers for their loved ones for centuries.
-So, getting some roses or even tulips there, could be a nice start of your romantic evening in Amsterdam.
+So, getting some roses or even tulips there could be a nice start of your romantic evening in Amsterdam.

 # – Jewellery from Amsterdam – Jewellery is always a nice romantic present.
 And it would be even better if it’s going to be inspired or produced in Amsterdam.
-If you would like to go with something really special, Amsterdam was famous in history and it’s still important as a diamond cutting centre.
+If you would like to go with something extraordinary, Amsterdam was famous in history, and it’s still important as a diamond cutting centre.
 There are still some famous diamond producers operating in Amsterdam.
 So, if you would like to buy a piece of jewellery with a bit of Amsterdam’s history in it, pay a visit to some of them.

 *And what about a Valentine’s Day card?
 I’ve recently read somewhere that around 150 million cards are exchanged each Valentine’s Day.
 That’s crazy, right?
 But, it’s also somehow nice to read people are still sending those real, rather than digital cards.
 If you would like to send a special Valentine’s card, take a look at some of these cards inspired by Amsterdam.

-Are you planning to spend the Valentine’s Day in Amsterdam?
+Are you planning to spend Valentine’s Day in Amsterdam?
 Well, I hope this blog post has helped you in deciding how to spend it and at least, in looking for a lovely romantic restaurant in Amsterdam.

 *This blog post contains some affiliate links.